Move SQL Statements to Production in Confluent Cloud for Apache Flink

 Consider using FULL_TRANSITIVE compatibility to ensure that any new schema is fully compatible with all previous versions of the schema.
 This comprehensive check minimizes the risk of introducing changes that could disrupt data-processing applications relying on the data.
 When choosing any of the other compatibility modes, you need to consider the consequences on currently-running statements, especially since a Flink statement is both a producer and a consumer at the same time.

-Separate workloads of different priorities into separate compute pools
+Separate workloads of different priorities into user-created compute pools

-All statements using the same compute pools compete for resources.
+However, if you have statements with significantly different latency and availability requirements, consider creating compute pools manually for workload isolation.
+All statements using the same compute pool compete for resources.
 Although the Confluent Cloud Autopilot aims to provide each statement with the resources it needs, this may not always be possible, in particular, when the maximum resources of the compute pool are exhausted.

-To avoid situations in which statements with different latency and availability requirements compete for resources, consider using separate compute pools for different use cases, for example, ad-hoc exploration vs. mission-critical, long-running queries.
+To avoid resource contention between critical and non-critical workloads, create separate compute pools manually for different use cases.
+For example, separate ad-hoc exploration queries from mission-critical, long-running production queries.
 Because statements may affect each other, you should share compute pools only between statements with comparable requirements.

 Use event-time temporal joins instead of streaming joins